 Most autistic people seem to want comfort, love, predictability, stability, acceptance, the ability to express themselves, and the freedom to pursue their own interests.
 Autism only really causes us suffering when it interferes with those things, and when it does, it is often the reaction of neurotypical people that really causes the most suffering.
 An inability to speak aloud is inconvenient, but if we are given free and easy access to AAC, we can still get our thoughts across.
 But deny us AAC, and autistic people spend years unable to express themselves, listening to conversations that exclude them, listening to people talk about them as if they aren’t even in the room.
 That is suffering, but is it really autism’s fault at that point?
 Or the fault of the neurotypical reaction to it?

-The other, and possible biggest, mistake neurotypical people make is assuming the that outside reflects the inside.
+The other, and possible biggest, mistake neurotypical people make is assuming that the outside reflects the inside.
 If an autistic person does not appear to understand, they are assumed not to understand.
 Big, big mistake.
 The pervasive belief that ‘severely autistic’ people are intellectually disabled and oblivious to their surroundings – incapable and uninterested in communicating – is incredibly harmful to all autistic people.